 - Constant headaches

 If you have anything of the above mentioned after an accident, the chances are that you have a concussion.
 Call the ambulance, get the help you deserve, and then call your attorney to deal with the legal aspect of your injury.
-If you need an attorney and do not have one, our Personal Injury Lawyers in Los Angeles are at your service and only one phone call away.
+If you need an attorney and do not have one, our car accident lawyer in Los Angeles is at your service and only one phone call away.

 Compensation For The Following